Search Workshops

 1

-This session provides the basics of the legal requirements for Transition, and recommendations for the Admission, Review, and Dismissal (ARD) committee to consider and, if appropriate, address 10 areas of transition no later than when the student turns 14, or earlier as appropriate.
-This creates a pathway of Transition services to assist the student in reaching their postsecondary goals.
-With so much to navigate, participants will learn the difference between annual and transition goals, with a concentration in the three areas for post-secondary goals of training/education, employment, and independent living skills, as well as learn about age-appropriate transition assessments.
+Transition creates a pathway of Transition services to assist the student in reaching their postsecondary goals.
+With so much to navigate, participants will learn the difference between annual and transition goals, with a concentration on the three areas for post-secondary goals of training/education, employment, and independent living skills, as well as learn about age-appropriate transition assessments and a coordinated set of activities.
+In this three-part session, the presenter covers Transition Assessments, A Coordinated Set of Activities, and Writing Appropriate, Measurable Postsecondary Goals.
+Participants will use the resources provided in order to take action toward engaging in practice activities, improving practices and enhancing postsecondary outcomes for students.

 Max Participants: